 perform tasks such as billings, record verification and reporting.

 Watch an interview with Center for Employment Training Director Emily Price.

-Ninty-six students graduated from the Center's intensive job training program in 2011.
+Fify-seven students graduated from the Center's intensive job training program in 2012.

-Sixy-seven students secured employment upon graduation at jobs paying an average wage of $11.45 per hour.
-Eighty percent of the jobs also provide full benefits.
+Fifty-two students secured employment at jobs paying an average wage of $13.78 per hour in 2012.